Download PDF: Estey, Evangelical Faith At Work

 Resistance as Obedience: Theological and Biblical Justifications for the Strike

 The interviews to follow demonstrate the ways that evangelical perspectives on the Bible and theology may also encompass practices of resistance as examples of obedience.
 These practices include but go beyond those found in various “faith at work” movements by including faith in God and solidaristic faith in each other.
 Both are essential to the decision to fight back against a multinational corporation.
-Resistance becomes a form of obedience and is enveloped in other practices familiar to evangelicals and non-evangelicals alike, such as a devotional life shaped by prayer, singing, and Bible study.
+Resistance becomes a form of obedience and is enveloped in other practices familiar to evangelicals and non-evangelicals alike, such as a devotional life shaped by prayer, singing, and Bible study with some visiting somewhere like https://get.tithe.ly/mobile-giving-app-for-churches and other technologies that are used to help the churches.
 Nonetheless, even in a workplace that was obviously hostile to their interests, many of the Moncure Plywood workers discussed the tension they felt while resisting.
 They were caught between the imperative to obey authority as a hallmark of the Christian life and the need to deal with their bosses’ disobedience to Christ’s commands to obey the law and treat people with dignity and respect.
 The six union members featured below include three members from the leadership of Local 369 and three other long-time workers also from Local 369.
 They belong to six different churches, including two Baptist churches and four churches from various Pentecostal and Holiness traditions.
 Two churches are in Moncure and the other four are located ten to thirty miles from the plant.
 While an extended discussion of the similarities and differences between these churches and their denominations is beyond the scope of this article, the members found common ground through working together and a place of unity through the struggle on the picket line.
 Overall, the interviewees point toward a distinctive way to be evangelical because they are union members.
 They also show a different way to be a union member because they are evangelicals.
 They carve out a niche in both places as they are held accountable by their communities while also sorting out their commitments in light of the corporation’s attempt to crush the union and take away their jobs.
 The workers’ accounts include reflections on work at Moncure Plywood before the strike, recollections from the strike itself, and a review of work conditions in the plant once the strike was over.

 End of Strike, Beginning of New Struggle